-- DS-5 Debugger is a graphical debugger supporting end-to-end software development on ARM processor-based targets and Fixed Virtual Platform (FVP) targets. - Eclipse for DS-5 is an Integrated Development Environment (IDE) that combines the Eclipse IDE from the Eclipse Foundation with the compilation and debug technology of the ARM tools. - Fixed Virtual Platform (FVP) enable development of software without the requirement for actual hardware. - ARM Streamline is a graphical performance analysis tool that enables you to transform sampling data and system trace into reports that present the data in both visual and statistical forms. - ARM Compiler 5 and ARM Compiler 6 toolchains enable you to build embedded and bare-metal code. - Debug hardware configuration utilities enable you to configure the debug hardware unit that provides the interface between your development platform and your PC. - Dedicated examples, applications, and supporting documentation to help you get started with using the DS-5 tools.
+- Eclipse for DS-5 is an Integrated Development Environment (IDE) that combines the Eclipse IDE from the Eclipse Foundation with the compilation and debug technology of the ARM tools. - DS-5 Debugger, a graphical debugger supporting software development on ARM processor-based targets and Fixed Virtual Platform (FVP) targets. - Fixed Virtual Platform (FVP) targets enable development of software without the requirement for actual hardware. - ARM Streamline is a graphical performance analysis tool that enables you to transform sampling data and system trace into reports that present the data in both visual and statistical forms. - ARM Compiler 5 and ARM Compiler 6 toolchains enable you to build embedded and bare-metal code. - You can use the debug hardware firmware configuration views in DS-5 to update and configure the debug hardware unit that provides the interface between your development platform and your workstation. - Dedicated examples, applications, and supporting documentation to help you get started with using the DS-5 tools.